csbernath/DataCommander/README.md

 How to edit data in a table

 1. Type the query statement into the query textbox.
-2. Click the Query/Open Table menu item.
+2. Click the Query/Edit Rows menu item.
 3. Modify the data in the data table editor.
 4. The generated SQL script (insert, update, delete) will be added to the query textbox.